EvotecIT/PSEventViewer/Docs/Custom-Providers.md

 - field order, name, native type, length, or count;
 - map identity or output semantics;
 - channel, level, task, opcode, keyword, or descriptor identity.

+Compatibility checks preserve the exact casing of manifest identifiers.
+Changing `UserName` to `username`, for example, requires a new event version because named `EventData` filters and downstream parsers can be case-sensitive.

 Build upgrades against the released package: